jiabei-yang/SDLD/README.md

 Code for paper [Yang, J., Mwangi, A. W., Kantor, R., Dahabreh, I. J., Nyambura, M., Delong, A., ... & Steingrimsson, J. A. (2022).
 Tree-based Subgroup Discovery Using Electronic Health Record Data: Heterogeneity of Treatment Effects for DTG-containing Therapies.](https://arxiv.org/abs/2208.14329)

 * `main/`: code for data analysis in the main manuscript.
-  * Analysis of the AMPATH data:
-    + `Stp*.R`: clean dataset in steps.
-Because of confidentiality issues, we do not share the code used for cleaning the dataset.
+  * Analysis of the AMPATH data: Because of confidentiality issues, we do not share the code used for analyzing the dataset. `Appendix/` contains code for fitting SDLD algorithm on simulated data with a similar design to the AMPATH data.
-    + `Summ2AllWt.R`: impute missingness in cleaned dataset.
-    + `WtAvgTrtEff200dCi.R`: estimate average weight if always and never being on a DTG-containing ART and estimated effect on average weight.
-Code producing Figure 1 in main manuscript.
-    + `WtSubAnal200dAllStp*.R`: run SDLD algorithm in steps, check stability of the algorithm, and estimate treatment effect in terminal nodes using non-parametric bootstrap.
-Code producing the estimates in Figure 2 in main manuscript.
     + `seed1000.rda`: seeds for used in code.

 * `Functions/`: functions to implement the SDLD algorithm.